spcl/dace/README.md

 **Python scripts:** Run DaCe programs (in implicit, explicit, or TensorFlow syntax) using Python directly.

+**[SDFV (standalone SDFG viewer)](https://spcl.github.io/dace/sdfv.html):** To view SDFGs separately, run the `sdfv` installed script with the `.sdfg` file as an argument.
+Alternatively, you can use the link or open `diode/sdfv.html` directly and choose a file in the browser.

-**DIODE interactive development (experimental):**: Either run the installed script `diode`, or call `python3 -m diode.diode_server` from the shell.
+**DIODE interactive development (experimental):**: Either run the installed script `diode`, or call `python3 -m diode` from the shell.
 Then, follow the printed instructions to enter the web interface.

 **Octave scripts (experimental):** `.m` files can be run using the installed script `dacelab`, which will create the appropriate SDFG file.

 **Jupyter Notebooks:** DaCe is Jupyter-compatible.
 If a result is an SDFG or a state, it will show up directly in the notebook.
 See the [tutorials](tutorials) for examples.

-**[SDFV (standalone SDFG viewer)](https://spcl.github.io/dace/sdfv.html):** To view SDFGs separately, run the `sdfv` installed script with the `.sdfg` file as an argument.
-Alternatively, you can use the link or open `diode/sdfv.html` directly and choose a file in the browser.

 **Note for Windows/Visual C++ users:** If compilation fails in the linkage phase, try setting the following environment variable to force Visual C++ to use Multi-Threaded linkage:
 ```